bitfwdcommunity/KoalaDAO/README.md

 - Smart token interfaces (offer GEN staking functions straight in a mobile wallet)
 - DAO Browser

 ## Digital/DAO Culture Configuration
-Research and development of DAO sustainability through culture configuration.
-The way we intend to do it is through the implementation of social campaigns and learn from experiments what trends are exhausting certain aspect of the DAOs (resoure, user engagement, growth etc) and what are nurturing using different governance and social configurations.
+Research and development of DAO sustainability through implementation of social campaigns and learn from experiments what trends are nurturing the DAO and what trends are exhausting DAOs (resoure, user engagement, growth etc).

 ## Social Impact and Education
 We work with students societies, universities, and social impact organizations on educational activities across developments and general literacy.
 Educating through the use of DAO ecosystem products is something we are very interested in.